A Review of Generalized Zero-Shot Learning Methods

 \section{Introduction}

-\IEEEPARstart{W}{ith} recent advancements in image processing and computer vision, deep learning (DL) models have achieved extensive popularity due to their capability for providing an end-to-end solution from feature extraction to classification.
-Despite their success, training DL models with supervised learning requires labeled data, while it is a challenging issue to collect large-scale labelled samples.
-As an example, ImageNet~\cite{imahenet2009deng}, which is a large data set, contains 14 million images with 21,814 classes in which many classes contain only few images.
-In addition, supervised learning can only recognize samples belonging to the classes that have been seen during the training phase, and they are not able to handle samples from unseen classes~\cite{liu2018generalized}.
+\IEEEPARstart{W}{ith} recent advances in image processing and computer vision, deep learning (DL) models have achieved extensive popularity due to their capability for providing an end-to-end solution from feature extraction to classification. { Despite their success, traditional DL models require training on a massive amount of labeled data for each class, along with a large number of samples.
+In this respect, it is a challenging issue to collect large-scale labelled samples. } As an example, ImageNet~\cite{imahenet2009deng}, which is a large data set, contains 14 million images with 21,814 classes in which many classes contain only few images.
+In addition, standard DL models can only recognize samples belonging to the classes that have been seen during the training phase, and they are not able to handle samples from unseen classes~\cite{liu2018generalized}.
 While in many real-world scenarios, there may not be a significant amount of labeled samples for all classes.
 On one hand, fine-grained annotation of a large number of samples is laborious and it requires an expert domain knowledge.
 On the other hand, many categories are lack of sufficient labeled samples, e.g., endangered birds, or being observed in progress, e.g., COVID-19, or not covered during training but appear in the test phase~\cite{wang2019survey,wang2020recent,kabir2020spinalnet,abdar2020review}.